siglun/texts/README.md

-# texts
+# Texts

-contains text, what did you expect
+This repository contains text, what did you expect?
+I use it as a quick and dirty online word processor.